vedprakash-m/carpool/docs/User_Experience.md

 ## Conclusion

-This User Experience documentation serves as the definitive guide for VCarpool's design philosophy, user workflows, and future development priorities.
+This User Experience documentation serves as the definitive guide for Carpool's design philosophy, user workflows, and future development priorities.
 The system has been designed with safety, simplicity, and community building as core principles, resulting in a 90% complete platform that successfully addresses the complex coordination challenges of school carpooling.

 The identified gaps and future roadmap provide clear direction for continued development, with mobile app creation and real-time features identified as the highest priorities for Phase 4 implementation.